Applies to: Clarett Thunderbolt range

 - Are you running a supported operating system?

-Windows 8.1 and Windows 10 are fully supported with Thunderbolt 1 and 2, if you're using a Thunderbolt 3 port then you must be using Windows 10.
+Windows 8.1 and Windows 10 are supported with Thunderbolt 1 and 2, if you're using a Thunderbolt 3 port then you must be using Windows 10.
 It's possible that the Clarett Windows driver will work on Windows 7 systems however this is completely untested and you may well run into problems - we would always recommend using a supported operating system.

 - Do you have the Intel Thunderbolt Software installed and running on your computer?